vigetlabs/microcosm/CONTRIBUTING.md

 ## Prettier

-We are using [prettier](https://github.com/prettier/prettier) combined with [eslint](http://eslint.org/) to keep formatting and linting easy.
-We do that by using [prettier-eslint](https://github.com/prettier/prettier-eslint) and [prettier-eslint-cli](https://github.com/prettier/prettier-eslint-cli).
-This will run `prettier` followed by `eslint --fix` to make things pretty.
-You can run these like this:
+We are using [prettier](https://github.com/prettier/prettier) combined with [eslint](http://eslint.org/) to keep formatting and format linting easy.
+We do that by running:

 ```bash
 yarn run pretty